 Greater Chautauqua Federal Credit Union v.
 Marks

 In December 2021, New York enacted the Fair Consumer Judgment Interest Act, which reduced the interest rate on money judgments for consumer debt from nine percent to two percent per year, both prospectively and retroactively.
 Several credit unions filed suit to challenge that the retroactive application of the Act as unconstitutional.
-Among other things, they argue that the Act is an unlawful taking in violation of the Fifth Amendment.
+Among other things, they argued that the Act is an unlawful taking in violation of the Fifth Amendment.
 The State moved to dismiss the lawsuit for failure to state a claim.